briancaffey/briancaffey.github.io/content/2023/08/27/python-vue-chinese-llama-2-and-the-three-body-problem.md

 ## n-body simulations, CUDA and CuPy

-🚧 Warning: this section contains errors that I'm still working out.
-My nbody CuPy simulation can run by I don't think the forces are calucalated properly.
-I dumped the simulation data into blender to model the position of three spheres and the spheres instantly shot off in different directions. 🚧

 > "Other than Stable Eras, all times are Chaotic Eras"

 This is one of my favorite lines from the book.
 It said twice by King Wen of Zhou during Wang Miao's first experience in the Three-Body game where we start to learn about the peculiarities of irregular gravity in a solar system with three suns.

-NVIDIA released CUDA was realease in 2006, back when the company's stock price was around $5, compared to its recent peak of around $450 in July 2023.
+NVIDIA released CUDA in 2006 back when the company's stock price was around $5, compared to its recent peak of around $450 in July 2023.
 If the Three-Body Problem book was written any later, it would perhaps make references to a juggernaut private enterprise that develops specialized hardware for physics simulations like the n-body problem.

 The nbody problem is supposed to be unsolvable, but it can be silumated pretty easily using graphics cards.
 NVIDIA provides some sample code for running nbody simulations, but I wasn't able to get these samples working due to appears to be driver issues.
 I could write a long article about my misadventures in installing and uninstalling CUDA and NVIDIA drivers to get things working for all things related that use the GPU: stable diffusion, LLMs and CUDA programs.
 I have a decent understanding now of how things should be installed but I'm still slightly nervous of unintentionally breaking things in my development environment.
 As a DevOps engineer, Murphy's law elementary.
 Everything I love about containers for simplifying developer environments seems to not really apply to graphics cards and their drivers, even when you are using the `nvidia-container-toolkit`.